akharrou/42-Project-Ft_ssl_md5/README.md

   </tr>
 </table>

-SHA-224 is a variant of SHA-256, and SHA-384 is a variant of SHA-512.
+>SHA-224 is a variant of SHA-256, and SHA-384 is a variant of SHA-512.

->PS: the functions are made to run on little-endian machines.
+>The functions are made to run on little-endian machines.

 ## Installation
 ```bash